Cracko298/MC3DS-MobTower/README.md

 - Massive Amounts of Hidden Ore-Blocks to Find and fight towards.

 ## Reccomended Mods to Use:
 - `No Mob Spawn Cap`, gives you a huge challenge in fending off these Mobs.
-If you're looking something Harder.
+- If you're looking for something that gives more of a Challenge.
 Definitely try it out in Combination with this Mod.

 ## Screenshots:
 ![image](https://github.com/Minecraft-3DS-Community/MC3DS-MobTower/assets/78656905/bb560dfb-384a-485b-9487-1d00bf5143d8)